-In the Time Deconstructed series we would like to present how time can be thought of in philosophy – that is, time reflected out and through man’s experience and then put back into the experience to transform or modify it.
+In these series we would like to present how time can be thought of in philosophy – that is, time reflected out and through man’s experience and then put back into the experience to transform or modify it.
 If time is viewed as an objective essence beyond all consciousness, then we deal with a scientific view, which is not the purpose here.

 Seneca: Saving time

 The text leads us to the disclosure of two facts: personal time is restricted and typically used irrationally by people.
-Proper utilization of time would consist for a stoic in contemplation and virtuous life.
-However, if we were to scrutinize the state of affairs, we would “find that the largest portion of our life passes while we are doing ill, a goodly share while we are doing nothing, and the whole while we are doing that which is not to the purpose3.”4 And all this on top of the snatched, stolen, flown away, and careless (negligent) moments.
+Proper utilisation of time for a stoic would consist of contemplation and virtuous life.
+However, if we were to scrutinise the state of affairs, we would “find that the largest portion of our life passes while we are doing ill, a goodly share while we are doing nothing, and the whole while we are doing that which is not to the purpose3.”
+4 And all this on top of the snatched, stolen, flown away, and careless (negligent) moments.

 Let’s pause for a moment.
 Why would one who does not spend time on intellectual and moral development become dependent?
 Because: